rmorabia/sophi-li.github.io/src/pages/posts/2020-05-21-2020-javascript-fetch-api-with-nasa-api/index.md

 ## What is the Fetch API

-The [Fetch API](https://developer.mozilla.org/en-US/docs/Web/API/Fetch_API) is promise based API for fetching resources through asynchronous HTTP requests in the brwoser.
+The [Fetch API](https://developer.mozilla.org/en-US/docs/Web/API/Fetch_API) is promise based API for fetching resources through asynchronous HTTP requests in the browser.

 In plain English, this means I can use `fetch()` to get stuff (data) from an API and then do stuff to the data I pulled.